Sydney-Informatics-Hub/training-template/README.md

 - Keep the repo as lean as possible
 - Ensure as little unexpected behaviour as possible, please:

-1. Do not under any circumstances commit to the main branch without review by someone else
+1. Do not under any circumstances commit to the main branch without review by someone else;
-2. Fork the repository, make and test changes, THEN put in a pull request
+2. Fork the repository, make and test changes, then put in a pull request;
 3. Please do not add GitHub actions or other "enhacements" that only work for your favourite programming language or workflow, and/or require a lot of extra files to work.

 While GitHub actions seem like an amazing enhancement, we often develop materials that use custom libraries, renv or conda environments, docker builds etc.